SIGLE: a valid procedure for Selective Inference with the Generalized Linear Lasso: Sampling from the conditional distribution

 \section{Sampling from the conditional distribution}

-From this section, we consider the case of the logistic regression where we recall that $Y=(y_i)_{i\in[N]}$ and for all $i\in[N]$, $y_i\sim \mathrm{Ber}(\pi^*_i)$ with $\pi^*=\sigma(\mathbf X \vartheta^*)$.
+Let us recall that we focus on the case of the logistic regression.
 We propose two different approaches to compute quantities of the form~$\overline {\mathds E}_{\vartheta^*}[h(Y)]$ for some map~$h:\{0,1\}^N\to \mathds R.$\\ The first one is a simple rejection sampling method that can be used when carrying simple hypothesis testing as presented in Table~\ref{table:hypo-testing}.
 In this situation, one can sample states from $\mathds P_{\pi^*_0}$ in the saturated model (resp. $\mathds P_{\sigma(\mathbf X_M\theta^*_0)}$ in the selected model) while keeping only the ones leading to the selected support $M$.
 By construction, the distribution of the saved states is precisely $\overline{\mathds P}_{\pi^*_0}$ (resp. $\mathds P_{\sigma(\mathbf X_M\theta^*_0)}$).
-This method is particularly appropriate when the number of features~$p$ is small since the number of possible selected support for the lasso solution is exponential in~$p$.
-When~$p$ is getting large or when we want to derive a confidence region, another sampling method is needed.\\ In this section, we present an algorithm based on a simulated annealing approach that is proved to sample states~$Y^{(t)}$ uniformly distributed on the selection event~$E_M$ for any $M\subseteq[d]$ with cardinality~$s$ in the asymptotic regime as $t\to\infty$.
-Contrary to the rejection sampling method, this simulated-annealing based algorithm can be used to compute expectations of the form~$\overline {\mathds E}_{\vartheta^*}[h(Y)]$ regardless of the inference procedure conducted or when~$p$ is large.
+This method is particularly appropriate when the number of features~$d$ is small since the number of possible selected support for the lasso solution is exponential in~$d$.
+When~$d$ is getting large or when we want to derive a confidence region, another sampling method is needed.\\ In this section, we present an algorithm based on a simulated annealing approach that is proved to sample states~$Y^{(t)}$ uniformly distributed on the selection event~$E_M$ for any $M\subseteq[d]$ with cardinality~$s$ in the asymptotic regime as $t\to\infty$.
+Contrary to the rejection sampling method, this simulated-annealing based algorithm can be used to compute expectations of the form~$\overline {\mathds E}_{\vartheta^*}[h(Y)]$ regardless of the inference procedure conducted or when~$d$ is large.
 Nevertheless, let us point out that this approach requires an appropriate tuning of some parameters, and the convergence guarantees are only asymptotic.
 An extensive discussion of our sampling strategies is provided in Section~\ref{sec:sampling-strategies}.